Junrei

-Junrei (巡礼) is the word most commonly used for either of two major types of pilgrimages in Japan, in accordance with Buddhism or Shinto.
+is the word most commonly used for either of two major types of pilgrimages in Japan, in accordance with Buddhism or Shinto.
 These pilgrimages can be made as a visit to a group of temples, shrines, or other holy sites, in a particular order, often in a circuit of 33 or 88 sites.
 Other pilgrimages may center on a pilgrimage to a single site.
 One of the most popular pilgrimages for Buddhists in Japan is visiting the 88 temples on Shikoku.
+In certain contexts, junrei can be used to refer to other pilgrimage practices in world religions foreign to Japan, such as the Hajj.